No-Plans/local-list/README.md

 ## Next steps / wishlist
 - [ ] cleaning
 - [ ] templates for .txt and markdown.
-- [ ] waiting for Beaker to support hyperdb to be able to edit the list remotely and edit collaboratively.
+- [ ] waiting for Beaker to support Hyperdb to be able to edit the list remotely and edit collaboratively.
 - [ ] export [Are.na](https://are.na) channel to local list (maybe with [Dropout](https://github.com/jondashkyle/dropout)?)